Lutz Seiler

 Lutz Seiler (born 8 June 1963 in Gera, Thuringia) is a German poet and novelist.
+Considered one of the most important German poets living today, he is the author of numerous books of poetry, prose, and essays, and gained national attention for his debut novel Kruso.
+In 2023 he was awarded the Georg Büchner Prize, the most prestigious award for German literature.
+He has served as the literary director and custodian of the Peter Huchel Museum since 1997.

 Life and work

 Lutz Seiler grew up in the Langenberg district of Gera, Thuringia (former East Germany).
 After training as a skilled building construction worker, he worked as a bricklayer and carpenter.
-During his national service in the National People’s Army (NVA) of the DDR, he started to take an interest in literature and wrote his first poems.
+During his national service in the National People's Army (NVA) of the DDR, he started to take an interest in literature and wrote his first poems.
 The poet Peter Huchel was amongst those he first admired.
-Later he said “Why I started to read and write, I still have no idea.
-Literature was of no interest to me.”
+Later he said "Why I started to read and write, I still have no idea.
+Literature was of no interest to me."

-During the DDR years Seiler’s home town of Gera grew rapidly to service the uranium mines at Ronneburg and in his early poetry the symbolism of radioactivity was significant.
+During the DDR years Seiler's home town of Gera grew rapidly to service the uranium mines at Ronneburg and in his early poetry the symbolism of radioactivity was significant.
 In the summer of 1989 Seiler worked as a seasonal employee on the island of Hiddensee, a popular former East German holiday resort located west of the island of Rügen off the north-eastern coast of Germany, an experience that later formed the basis of his first novel published in 2014, Kruso.

 Seiler read German Studies at the universities of Halle (Saale) and Berlin up to 1990.
 From 1993 to 1998 he was co-editor of the short-lived literary journal Moosbrand published in Wilhelmshorst, near Potsdam.

 Since 1997 he has been the literary director and custodian at the Peter Huchel Museum in Wilhelmshorst, where he lives part time and writes in solitude.
 He also has a home in Stockholm with his wife.
 In 2005 he became a member of PEN Centre Germany.
 In 2007 Seiler became a member of the Academy of the Arts and Sciences, Mainz and in 2010 a member of the Bavarian Academy of Fine Arts and also the Academy of Arts, Berlin.

-In 2007 Seiler was awarded the prestigious Ingeborg Bachmann Prize for his short story volume Turksib.
+In 2007, Seiler was awarded the prestigious Ingeborg Bachmann Prize for his short story volume Turksib.
 Another volume of short stories, Die Zeitwaage was nominated for the Leipzig Book Fair Prize in 2010.
 In 2011 the German Academy for Language and Poetry elected Seiler a member.

-His 2014 debut novel, Kruso, won numerous awards.

-In 2015 Seiler held the chair in poetry at Heidelberg, presenting three papers based on themes from his early enjoyment of woodworking.
-Lutz Seiler is considered one of the most important German-speaking poets of today.
+In 2015, Seiler held the chair in poetry at Heidelberg, presenting three papers based on themes from his early enjoyment of woodworking.

+In 2023, British publisher And Other Stories translated three of Seiler's works into English.
+That same year, he won the Georg Büchner Prize.